srobo/kitbook/legacy_server_maintainer_role.md

  * Modification of the server configuration when required by a service hosted on the server (i.e. if the IDE required a puppet change).
  * Assisting other roles in the migration of services currently hosted on the legacy server.
  * Providing encouragement to the roles responsible for the services currently hosted on the legacy server to migrate them away.

+## Reporting

+The LSM must provide a report summarising all activities relating to their role to the Kit Software Coordinator each month.
+This report should be in the form of an email containing at least the following information:
+  * Any incidents that have resulted in lost of service availability.
+  * Any modifications that have been made to the server configuration.
+  * what services are still to be migrated away from the legacy server.
+  * Any known upcoming/planned modifications.